Albuquerque New Mexico, USA Travel Guide

 Try it at places like El Pinto or Mary & Tito's Cafe.

-Puffy fried bread, often served with honey.
+Puffy fried bread, usually accompanied by honey.
 Many restaurants them as a side or dessert.

 New Mexico's state cookie.
 This shortbread cookie, flavored with anise and cinnamon, is traditionally served during holidays.